Data 'R' Us: Alibaba, JD.com seek to lock in merchant loyalty with new services | MarketScreener

 The Chinese market remains tough for brands to crack independently and Alibaba and JD.com represent the two biggest online retail channels into the country.
 In the face of such tough competition, Amazon.com Inc said in April it is shutting its China online store.

-"It's a must for the brands to be involved," says Ng.
+"It's a must for the brands to be involved," says Bain & Company's Ding.
 "But everyone would like to have a balance and not put their eggs in one basket."

 More broadly, questions remain over how big e-commerce firms manage their data in a way that is fair to all parties using their services.